 2. Antibes to Cannes (via Cap d’Antibes): 23-44 km

-Passing Antibes castle on your left, you soon head into the harbour past gleaming yachts and then through the huge arched stone entrance into Antibe’s old town.
+Passing Fort Carré on your left (used as the villain's fortress in the James Bond film, Never Say Never Again), you soon head into the harbour past gleaming yachts and then through the huge arched stone entrance into Antibe’s old town.
 Up a short slope and you’re on the ramparts, with the old town on one side and the sea on the other.

 A short spell through the modern town and you’re out onto Cap d’Antibes.
 Here you’ll find far-reaching views back around the coastline to Antibes and Nice.
 Surrounded by the calm Mediterranean, the pine trees hide the homes of the rich and famous; ornate villas mix with sleek, modern homes set around small coves.
 You’ll also pass the famous Hôtel du Cap-Eden Roc which, since 1870, has been one of the world’s most exclusive and luxurious hotels.